AvensTach/graphics/README.md

 # Image Processor for "Computer Graphics and Visualization"

-This project was created as a series of laboratory works for the university course "Computer Graphics and Visualization)".
+This project was created as a series of laboratory works for the university course "Computer Graphics and Visualization".
 It is a console-based image processing application written in Python that allows users to perform a variety of image manipulation tasks through a simple, interactive menu.

 ## Description